-As of March 31, 2019, the Company has entered into purchase obligations of \$951,000, including agreements to purchase goods or services that are enforceable, are legally binding and specify all significant terms, including fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
-Purchase obligations do not include agreements that are cancelable without penalty.
+As of March 31, 2020, 2019 and 2018, the Company had purchase obligations of \$825,000, \$951,000 and \$449,000, respectively, including agreements to purchase goods or services that are enforceable, are legally binding and specify all significant terms, including fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
+The term of the minimum purchase agreement is for ten years, expiring in April 2026 and purchase obligations do not include agreements that are cancelable without penalty.